jeftegoes/DesignPatternsOverviewAndExamples/README.md

 ### 7.6.1.
 Motivation

-- An object or system foes through changes.
+- An object or system goes through changes.
   - E.g., a bank account gets deposits and withdrawals.
 - There are different ways of navigating those changes.
 - One way is to record every change (Command) and teach a command to "undo" itself.